dojo-modeling/dojo-docs/geotemporal-format.md

 |    2016    |    2017   | Djibouti | 0.8        |
 |    2017    |    2018   | Djibouti | 0.9        |

-where one date would be marked as the `primary_date = True` and another would become a `feature` or `qualifier` column, as described in the [data registration document](https://github.com/jataware/dojo-docs/blob/feature/causemos/data-registration.md).
+where one date would be marked as the `primary_date = True` and another would become a `feature` or `qualifier` column, as described in the [data registration document](./data-registration.md).

-By convention, CauseMos expects that date ranges are represented by the first date of that range.
+By convention, we expect that date ranges are represented by the first date of that range.
 For example, a date point representing the entire month of May, 2020 could be presented as `5/1/2020`.
 Alternatively, Dojo provides a mechanism for the user to "build a date" where `month` and `year` are in separate columns and there is no `day` column.

 ### Non-standard calendars

-Causemos dates are standardized according to the [Gregorion calendar](https://en.wikipedia.org/wiki/Gregorian_calendar).
+Dates are standardized according to the [Gregorion calendar](https://en.wikipedia.org/wiki/Gregorian_calendar).
 An example of a non-standard calendar is the [Ethiopian calendar](https://en.wikipedia.org/wiki/Ethiopian_calendar).
 Dates in a non-standard calendar should be converted to Gregorion datetime.

 ### Reserved column names
-The Causemos format reserves the following column names: `timestamp`, `country`, `admin1`, `admin2`, `admin3`, `lat`, `lng`, `feature`, and `value`.
+The Geotemporal format reserves the following column names: `timestamp`, `country`, `admin1`, `admin2`, `admin3`, `lat`, `lng`, `feature`, and `value`.
 If data is submitted with these column names and not used to represent that entity, then the submitted column name will be appended with the suffix `_non_primary`.